-All proposals should be prepared simply and provide a direct, concise explanation of the Offeror's proposal and qualifications.
-Offerors are required to provide an electronic copy of their response as previously mentioned.
 The offeror is cautioned that it is the offeror's sole responsibility to submit information related to the evaluation categories and that the State of South Dakota is under no obligation to solicit such information if it is not included with the proposal.
 The offeror's failure to submit such information may cause an adverse impact on the evaluation of the proposal.
+The offeror should respond to each point in the Scope of Work and Deliverables in the order they were presented.

-Offerors and their agents (including subcontractors, employees, consultants, or anyone else acting on their behalf) must direct all of their questions or comments regarding the RFP, the evaluation, etc. to Danna Humig.
-Inappropriate contacts are grounds for suspension and/or exclusion from specific procurements.
-Offerors and their agents who have questions regarding this matter should contact Danna.Humig@state.sd.us.
+Offerors and their agents (including subcontractors, employees, consultants, or anyone else acting on their behalf) must direct all questions or comments regarding the RFP or the evaluation to the buyer of record indicated on the first page of this RFP.
+Offerors and their agents may not contact any state employee other than the buyer of record regarding any of these matters during the solicitation and evaluation process.
+Inappropriate contacts are grounds for suspension and exclusion from specific procurements.
+Offerors and their agents who have questions regarding this matter should email the buyer of record at DPSinfo@state.sd.us.

-The offeror may be required to submit a copy of their most recent audited financial statements upon the State's request.
-The proposal should be page numbered and should have an index and/or a table of contents referencing the appropriate page number.
+The offeror may be required to submit a copy of its most recent audited financial statements upon the State's request.

+The proposal should be page numbered and should have an index or a table of contents referencing the appropriate page number.
+Each of the sections listed below should be tabbed.